IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

 nothing # hide
 ```

+Much of the complexity involved in the numerical computation is hidden in the
+function above; later in the tutorials we will discuss in more details the
+options available for the *compression* and *correction* methods, as well as how
+to define your own kernels and operators.
+For now, it suffices to know that `S`
+and `D` are matrix-like objects that can be used to solve the boundary integral
+equation.
+For that, we need to provide the boundary data ``g``.

 !!! tip "Fast algorithms"
     Powered by external libraries, Inti.jl supports several acceleration methods
     for matrix-vector multiplication, including so far: